SnakeOilXY/SnakeOil-XY/Doc/Manual/eva2.md

-# EVA2 toolhead system "compatible"
+# EVA2.4 toolhead system "compatible"

 - The printer designed to able to use most of extruders and hotends in EVA 2 eco system.
 Titan aero and Hemera are not supported due the head heavy and wide design will reduce the useable area of the bed.

-## Common parts for extruder availabe at [E-axis stl](https://github.com/ChipCE/SnakeOil-XY/tree/master/BETA2_Release/STLs/E-axis/carrier-common)
+## Common parts for extruder available at [E-axis stl](https://github.com/ChipCE/SnakeOil-XY/tree/master/BETA2_Release/STLs/E-axis/carrier-common)

 - 1x_extruder-back-plate.stl
 - 1x_extruder-front-plate.stl